 Workshops generate a substantial amount of fine dust and particulates that can be harmful to people not wearing respirator masks while working.
 The best shop vacs designed for dust extraction are equipped with pre-separators attached to hoses that collect dust and debris generated by electric tools.
 Many wet/dry vacs can be modified with attachments designed for dust collection.

 HEPA-Rated Wet/Dry Vacs

-HEPA (high efficiency particulate air) filters trap dirt, allergens and other particles and prevents them from recirculation.
+HEPA (high efficiency particulate air) filters trap dirt, allergens and other particles and prevents them from recirculating.
 The best shop vacs with HEPA-rated filters harness 99.97 percent of dust mites, pollens and other potentially harmful airborne substances.

-Garage Shop Vacs
+Garage Shop Wet/Dry Vacs

 Garages and car detailing shops can get messy from all the dirt, lubricant products, cleaning liquids and metal debris.
 The best wet/dry vac for this environment can operate on different floor surfaces.
 Long power cords and cleaning nozzles and tubes extend the range of these shop vacs.
-Many are portable or have wheels or casters that let you reach all four corners of the garage or shop.
+Many are portable or have wheels or casters that let you reach all the corners of the garage or shop.

 Wet/dry vacs vary in storage capacity, power, filtration and essential features.
 The best wet/dry vac for your home has the versatility to perform a range of cleaning tasks.
 When it is time to buy one, download The Home Depot Mobile App and look over the inventory of products to find the wet/dry vac that is best for you.